How do you know if an editor is any good?

 Any editor you're considering should be able to show you what he or she has done.
 This has been made easy with the current availability of ebooks and sample chapters.
 In my "Links" tab here on my blog, I list the authors I've worked with and the books I've edited for them.
 I encourage potential clients to contact those authors to ask about me.
 I don't want to know which ones they contact, and I won't warn the authors ahead of time (or give them a script of wonderful things to say about me), because I want honesty in their answers.

 A word of warning: this is an essential step.
 Don't skip it.
-It costs you nothing to contact people, and it costs you nothing to download a free sample of an ebook, or to ask the author for a sample.
+It costs you nothing to contact people, and it costs you nothing to download a free sample of an ebook, to use the "look inside" feature, or to ask the author for a sample.
 I stress this for a very good reason.
 One of the authors I've worked with hired me to re-edit books that were done by an "editor" who did a horrible job, actually making the novel worse, not better.
 This so-called editor continues to list that author's books on her website as her editing credentials, and yet her name is no longer anywhere on the books, due to extensive rewrites.
 If someone were thinking of hiring this person, there would be no reason for him to assume she didn't do the final edits of the books, and would only find out the truth if he checked a sample (which would have my name) and contacted the author (who would be quick to tell him the truth about the other editor's lack of skills).